nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

 	- providing both `start` and `end` returns data within the values provided.
 	- providing `start` only returns all data after that value (including dates in future).
 	- providing `end` only returns all data before that value.
-- the `includeIssues` value idenifies if all medication issues should be returned.
+- the `includePrescriptionIssues` value idenifies if individual prescription issues are included in the response bundle.
+- the `includeResolvedAllergies` value idenifies if resolved allergies and intolerances are included in the response bundle.

 The request payload is a set of [Parameters](https://www.hl7.org/fhir/parameters.html) conforming to the `gpconnect-structuredrecord-operation-1` profiled `OperationDefinition`, see below: